Singapore telco M1's bidders say no plan to raise offer price

-SINGAPORE, Jan 22 (Reuters) - Singapore conglomerate Keppel Corp and Singapore Press Holdings (SPH) said on Tuesday they will not raise their offer price to gain majority control of mobile operator M1 Ltd, a move that could put pressure on Axiata Group, M1’s single largest shareholder.
+SINGAPORE (Reuters) - Singapore conglomerate Keppel Corp (KPLM.SI) and Singapore Press Holdings (SPRM.SI) (SPH) said on Tuesday they will not raise their offer price to gain majority control of mobile operator M1 Ltd (MONE.SI), a move that could put pressure on Axiata Group (AXIA.KL), M1’s single largest shareholder.

 “The offeror wishes to announce that it does not intend to increase the offer price of S$2.06 in cash per offer share under any circumstances whatsoever,” Keppel and SPH said in a regulatory announcement issued by their jointly-owned holding company.